FAQ's

 1. What is Project Paws Alive?

-Yes.
-If your donation covers the full cost of an item we offer, you can tell us which item(s) you want your donation to go towards and which agency you prefer as well.
-Covering the entire cost of an item also makes you a sponsor and you will receive the relative level of recognition.
-Sponsors always have the right to remain anonymous if they prefer.In the event your donation does not cover the entire cost of an item, you are still able to designate the equipment and agency of your choosing; however, we will need to set aside your donation until we receive sufficient funding to cover the cost of the equipment in its entirety from other donations.
+In the event your donation does not cover the entire cost of an item, you are still able to designate the equipment and agency of your choosing; however, we will need to set aside your donation until we receive sufficient funding to cover the cost of the equipment in its entirety from other contributions.
 Once funding is achieved, the item will then be donated.
-Please note that we will not be able to provide a time frame for when items will be donated if the cost is not covered in full at the time of your donation.
-Because each item is custom ordered and we rely on donations, we must wait until the total amount of the item is collected before we can place an order and provide estimated times of delivery.
+Please note that we cannot provide a time frame for when items will be donated if the cost is not covered in full at the time of your donation.
+Because each item is custom-ordered and we rely on donations, we must wait until the total amount of the item is collected before we can place an order and provide estimated times of delivery.

 12. I can’t donate cash; do you accept donations of anything else?

-Please contact us prior to starting a fundraiser.
-Most agencies require their approval prior to any fundraising activities.
-Some agencies require an approval process that may even include the requirement to have a special concession made or a vote to be held during a special counsel meeting.
+Please get in touch with us before starting a fundraiser.
+Most agencies require their approval before any fundraising activities.
+Some agencies require an approval process that may even include the requirement to have a special concession made or a vote to be held during a special council meeting.
 Military units have various processes across branches.
 Fundraising without written agency approval can lead to many problems of a significant nature, including accusations of fraud.
-It can also get the handler(s) involved in trouble at work for breach of protocol which could impact their career.
-To ensure agencies are aware of fundraising activities and approve them, Project Paws Alive will not support/endorse/associate with or in any manner support any fundraising activities or events without the express written permission of the agency and handler(s) directly via our organization’s authorization form.18.
-Why can’t I make a donation to my local agency directly?
+It can also get the handler(s) involved in trouble at work for breach of protocol, which could impact their career.
+To ensure agencies are aware of fundraising activities and approve them, Project Paws Alive will not support/endorse/associate with, or in any manner support any fundraising activities or events without the express written permission of the agency and handler(s) directly via our organization’s authorization form.

 There is no standard answer for this.
 Some agencies will accept direct donations.
 Most will not.
 Each agency at every level (city/county/state/federal) has various rules around this.
-For the most part, agencies will not accept direct donations from individuals, businesses, or groups because they are public service agencies and taking donations directly from the public is usually prohibited.
-In some cases, there are political reasons or budgetary reasons.Project Paws Alive provides these agencies with a safe donation collection entity which holds no political, financial, or special interest.
-We hold no direct benefit from the donation, so by virtue of being a national non-profit we meet the requirements of all agencies to enable them to accept K9 equipment donations through our organization.
+For the most part, agencies will not accept direct donations from individuals, businesses, or groups because they are public service agencies, and taking donations directly from the public is usually prohibited.
+In some cases, there are political reasons or budgetary reasons.

 Donors who work through Project Paws Alive to donate to their agency of choice still receive direct acknowledgement for their donation and often get to meet the K9s and take pictures with the K9 Unit.
 In some cases, donors will also receive special recognition directly from the agency.

-We donate two types of K9 vests; ballistic and PCM cooling.
-We do not produce the vests so the final cost (product + customization + shipping) is at the discretion of the vendors.
-However, you get what you pay for.
-Let’s break it down on why that matters:Ballistic vests are NOT all created equally.
-Many of the cheaper vests only cover the back and do not cover the chest and/or abdomen of the K9.
-Most injuries and death related entry points on K9s are in their chest or abdomen.
-K9s carry all their vital organs in this area; therefore, it's critical to provide protection.
-Some vests only have a chest strip which is primarily used to hold the vest together, not for protection.
-Proper chest protection is comprised via a chest panel.
-Other vests are only bullet resistant or stab resistant, but not both.
-No one knows if the bad guy will have a gun or a knife so proper protection should always be rated as a “combo”, meaning it is both bullet & stab resistant.
 Weight is another factor.
-Cheaper vests often weigh more because they are using old Kevlar.
-Due to the activity of most K9s, the last thing they need is a heavy vest because they simply won’t wear them.
+Cheaper vests often weigh more because they are made from old Kevlar.
+Due to the activity of most K9s, the last thing they need is a heavy vest because they won’t wear them.
 NIJ rating is another key factor.
 The National Institute of Justice releases their minimum Kevlar protection ratings every year.
-These ratings are updated every year to adjust to the constant change in firearms commonly found in use.
-This rating means that if you are using anything less, you are basically wasting your money as it won’t protect you or a K9.
-Kevlar fibers break down over time even when not in use so Kevlar vests are recommended to be replaced every five years.
-Some of the cheaper vests contain old Kevlar thus a lower cost.
-Fit is a major concern.
-Clothes are not one size fits all and the same can be said for vests.
+These ratings are updated annually to reflect the constant changes in firearms commonly found in use.
+This rating means that if you are using anything less, you are basically wasting your money, as it won’t protect you or a K9.
+Kevlar fibers break down over time, even when not in use, so Kevlar vests are recommended to be replaced every five years.
+Some of the cheaper vests contain old Kevlar, which is why they are lower in cost.
+Fit is a significant concern.
+Clothes are not one size fits all, and the same can be said for vests.
 K9s are highly agile and tactical animals.
 Vests that are not custom-fit to the specific K9 are worthless.
-K9 handlers will not put an ill-fitting vest on their dog and that’s the harsh truth.
+K9 handlers will not put an ill-fitting vest on their dog, and that’s the harsh truth.
 Ill-fitting vests are heavy and baggy – two things that can literally kill a K9.
-Vests that are not custom fit and have exposed clips, straps, buckles, or velcro can get caught on things like a fence or door frame which can injure the K9.
-Custom fit vests are designed to reduce the weight of the vest and make the vest as aerodynamic as possible while reducing or removing all snag points.
+Vests that are not custom fit and have exposed clips, straps, buckles, or velcro can get caught on things like a fence or door frame, which can injure the K9.
+Custom-fit vests are designed to reduce weight and maximize aerodynamics, eliminating or minimizing snag points.
 As you can see, there are a myriad of factors that go into quality K9 ballistic vests, and selecting a vest based on price alone is not advisable.
-Please refer to our Ballistic vest page for more information.
+Please refer to our Ballistic Vest page for more information.

 20. Where can I verify your organization?

 You can view our complete profile on GuideStar, the leading non-profit verification and auditing site.
 Project Paws Alive is proudly the only Nationwide K9 Equipment Nonprofit awarded Guidestar’s Platinum Seal of Transparency.
-The Platinum Seal is only awarded to the top 1% of nonprofits; ensuring you can donate to Project Paws Alive with confidence.
+The Platinum Seal is only awarded to the top 1% of nonprofits, ensuring you can donate to Project Paws Alive with confidence.
 View our GuideStar rating by clicking here.
-The IRS website also contains a list of all approved nonprofits with 501c3 status.
+The IRS website also contains a list of all approved nonprofits with 501(c)(3) status.

 You can search their website or click here for a direct link.